Isometric embedding via strongly symmetric positive systems: A local existence theorem for strongly symmetric positive systems

-which is continuous at $x=x_0$ if and only if $C=0$.
-Thus we see that: \begin{itemize} \item The $P$-convexity condition forces the uniqueness of a $C^\infty$ solution of \eqref{ODE-example} on $\Omega$, {\em without} specifying any initial or boundary data for $u$. \item If $\Omega$ is {\em not} $P$-convex---i.e., if $x_0 \notin \Omega$, then the ODE \eqref{ODE-example} has infinitely many solutions on $\Omega$.
+\begin{itemize} \item The $P$-convexity condition forces the uniqueness of a $C^\infty$ solution of \eqref{ODE-example} on $\Omega$, {\em without} specifying any initial or boundary data for $u$. \item If $\Omega$ is {\em not} $P$-convex---i.e., if $x_0 \notin \Omega$, then the ODE \eqref{ODE-example} has infinitely many solutions on $\Omega$.
 In this case, $P$-convexity---and hence uniqueness of the solution---can be achieved by extending the domain to one that contains the singular point $x_0$. \end{itemize}

 In higher dimensions, a similar phenomenon occurs: Consider the strongly symmetric positive linear PDE system \eqref{linear-sys-example} on a domain $\Omega \subset \R^n$, and let $\bfx_1, \bfx_2 \in \partial\Omega$ be located on opposite sides of $\partial\Omega$, with $\nu = \nu(\bfx_1) = -\nu(\bfx_2)$.
 In order to have $\beta(\bfx_1), \beta(\bfx_2) > 0$, the matrix $\nu_i A^i(\bfx)$ must be positive definite at $\bfx_1$ and negative definite at $\bfx_2$.
 Therefore, $P$-convexity requires that each of its eigenvalues must change sign somewhere in the interior of $\Omega$.
 For $n \geq 2$, this does not necessarily imply that the system \eqref{linear-sys-example} has any singular points in $\Omega$, but it is still true that any $C^\infty$ solution on $\Omega$ is unique.
-Moser discusses this in \cite{Moser1}, concluding that, ``The reason for this strange phenomenon is that usually the conditions [of the theorem] imply the presence of a singularity and a solution which remains smooth at the singularity is unique."
+Moser discussed this in \cite{Moser1}, concluding that, ``The reason for this strange phenomenon is that usually the conditions [of the theorem] imply the presence of a singularity and a solution which remains smooth at the singularity is unique." \end{example}